-How To Place A Parlay Bet On Sports Illustrated Sportsbook
+How To Bet Same Game Parlay Sports Illustrated App

 - Visit the SI Sportsbook app and sign in.

-- Now, you want to go to the sports menu and pick out the market you want to build your parlay from.
+- Go to the sports menu and pick out the market you want to build your parlay.

 - Now that you have chosen your bets, they will show up on your bet slip as straight wagers.